scottnmarkley/scottnmarkley.github.io/Datasets.md

 title: Datasets
 ---

-This page serves as a central place to access some of the spatial datasets I have helped create, including the Historical Housing Unit and Urbanization Database v2010 (HHUUD10), Tabulated HOLC Area Description Sheet (THOLCADS) Data, and National Zoning Atlas.
+This page serves as a central place to access some of the spatial datasets I have helped create, including the Historical Housing Unit and Urbanization Database v2010 (HHUUD10) and Tabulated HOLC Area Description Sheet (THOLCADS) Data or that I have substantially contributed to, including the National Zoning Atlas.

 ### [HHUUD10 on OSF](https://osf.io/fzv5e/) | [HHUUD10 on Living Atlas](https://www.arcgis.com/home/item.html?id=98efddc0d7b84ddea6d211f7958447d8)